 The Musical Museum's Trustees make up our board of Directors, and have a broad spectrum of backgrounds and experience.
 Our Trustees volunteer to apply their skills, experience and contacts to help us achieve our charitable objectives, grow the museum's visitors, reach new audiences, and build a sustainable future for our collections.

-The Museum is always looking for new Trustees.
-If you have relevant experience and would like to apply to join our board, please click here to find our more.
+The Museum is actively looking for new Trustees; if you have relevant experience and would like to apply to join our board, please click here to find our more.

 Our current Trustees are:

 Steve Barrett-White – Chairman, Operations & Commercial Director

 Steve Barrett-White first worked in the record industry in a number of roles, followed by Acorn Computers working on marketing the BBC Micro, then Commodore Computers (introducing the Amiga in the UK).
 After a spell at Phillips and SPC, he entered the Audio/Visual market, working for distributors and dealers.
 He joined the Royal Institute of British Architects (RIBA) as their only A/V technician 16 years ago, and retired as their Audio Visual Manager in October 2019, where he was responsible for A/V at RIBA’s London HQ and a team of staff supporting their offices around the country.

 Steve is much in demand as a presenter/lecturer in microphone techniques and sound in general.
 He has an extensive library of microphones and sound equipment, and regularly produces recordings for radio and for orchestras, cinema organists, choirs and jazz bands across the UK and Europe.